framp/frappe/TUTORIAL.md

 assert.equal(nextResult, 10)
 ```

+After the first call to your `Straw`, `nextStraw` will be called in place of your original `Straw`: this enables us to modify its behaviour in the next calls.

-In this case our `Straw` `double` is returning itself for the next call.
+In this example our `Straw double` is returning itself for the next call, so this `Straw` will behave identically in all its runs.
 In this case we can replace `of` with `fn`, which will automatically return the same `Straw` for us.

 ```